brezniczky/github-trends/analysis.md

 approach is to follow later.

-To gather the data, a GitHub API client script was used to obtain weekly statistics, then a Daniel k-filter was applied to get values smoothed over 53-week windows to get visually comprehensible charts.
+To gather the data, a GitHub API client script was used to obtain weekly statistics, then a moving average was applied to get values smoothed over 53-week windows to get visually comprehensible charts and compensate for seasonality effects.
 The results make it clearer than yearly data what happens with R and Python in the 'Analysis' section.
 The R vs. 'Analysis' numbers clearly feature an outlier, it is yet to be looked into what event this corresponds with.

 Keyword \#1: "Analysis"
 -----------------------